airbnb/hypernova/README.md

     $ gem install hypernova

 Now lets add support on the Rails side for Hypernova.
-First, we‘ll need to create an initializer.
+First, we’ll need to create an initializer.

 `config/initializers/hypernova_initializer.rb`